 Advantages of Master Fast Food Franchise Model

-(i) Since the person running the business in India is a local expert, they have a better connectivity and understanding of the culture and the geography.
-This knowledge can essentially be used to tap the resources in the country and scale the business further.
+(i) Since the person running the business in India is a local expert, they have better connectivity and understanding of culture and geography.
+This knowledge can mainly be used to tap the resources in the country and scale the business further.

-This is a model wherein the international franchisor establishes their own office in the country and helps the franchise in setting up business.
+This is a model wherein the international franchisor establishes their own office in the country and helps the franchisee in setting up the business.
 The help extends to the office set up, supplier development and management.
-The representative office has a team that works closely with the franchise in the country and is responsible for creating the brand image in the country with the brand like Jumbo King, Goli Vada Pav, Berco’s, Pizza Hut, KFC etc.
+The representative office has a team that works closely with the franchise in the country and is responsible for creating the brand image in the country with the brand like Jumbo King, Goli Vada Pav, Berco’s, Pizza Hut, KFC, etc.